 What does IT Landscape Diagram mean?

-In The last ten years a new term has made its way into our organizations.
-First just a few, but now a lot of large to medium enterprises (LMEs) have an IT Landscape or Technical Diagram on their premises to manage IT risks.
-But what exactly is an IT Landscape, what is landscape meaning and why do organizations (should) have or use it?
+A new term has entered our organizations in the last ten years.
+First, just a few, but many large to medium enterprises (LMEs) now have an IT landscape or technical diagram on their premises to manage IT risks.
+But what exactly is an IT landscape, what does landscape mean, and why do organizations (should) have or use it?

 Landscape Definition

-As an IT Landscape Diagram presents a technical view of IT and not a functional view.
-Therefore often the information systems of the organization are not visible or clear in the IT Landscape.
+An IT Landscape Diagram presents a technical view of IT and not a functional view.
+Therefore, the organization's information systems are often not visible or clear in the IT Landscape.
 Although the diagram may show many parts of the Information Systems.

 Example IT Infrastructure Blueprint Diagram

-An example visualization of an IT Infrastructure Blueprint is shown here below.
+An example visualization of an IT Infrastructure Blueprint is below.
 You see an overview of the type of assets and the actual assets.
 Not the concepts, principles, rules, or standards.

 IT Legacy and Innovation

-As every IT Landscape is created over a period covering different IT Technology ERAs, it is very interesting to see what the legacy IT systems are and what the new IT systems are in your IT Landscape.
+As every IT Landscape is created over a period covering different IT Technology ERAs, it is exciting to see the legacy and new IT systems in your IT Landscape.
 This situation increases the complexity of your IT Landscape and should be managed well.
-Especially where the old and new IT systems connect, things can get very complicated.
-Create an IT Landscape Diagram to get an overview of this and use it to manage the risks.
+Things can get complicated, especially where the old and new IT systems connect.
+Create an IT Landscape Diagram to get an overview and use it to manage the risks.

 Saving Costs with an IT Landscape Diagram